cran/xlm/README.md

 This is not a project maintained by or officially endorsed by the [Stellar Development Foundation.](https://www.stellar.org/)

+## Updates

+- 14-10-2018 - A number of failing tests have been temporarily removed due to the test network of Horizon being reset.
+Hard-coded addresses no-longer exist on the network with the transactions associated with them.
+A boot-strapping script has been implemented.

 ## Install

 When it is available to pull directly from CRAN, you can do so by running the following: